 But you also have to be a mediator – and that’s challenging at times.
 Figuring out who’s responsible for a repair, for example.
 Is it the owner or tenant?
 Addressing disputes is perhaps the most challenging aspect of being a property manager and requires know how.
 Opinions from vendors are necessary.
 What did they observe?
 In their professional opinion, do they believe wear and tear contributed to an issue – or was it neglect.
 What condition was the item in question before?
 And this is where it can get tricky at times.

 How does a property manager or Landlord handle this?

 It takes skill and many times reasonableness.

-While this may seem like a simple concept and full of logic, many times, those details are not provided.
+While this may seem like a simple concept, many times, those details are not provided.
 And so, this leads to disputes and hard feelings between tenant and Landlord.
 So, take the extra step.
 It might require talking with vendors to get those details documented.
 Documentation is key.
 And remember, pictures are worth a thousand words.
 If you plan on assessing a charge, back it up.